- Higher education professional with expertise in teaching, courses development, policy initiatives, and research.

 - Managed network-building projects with academic, public and international organizations, businesses.

-Alexander is an alumnus of the Food Security program and Sustainability Management program at Ryerson University, Toronto, Canada.
-He has taught at universities in Ukraine as well as Humber College in Toronto and has done widespread research on food policies, sustainability and communications.
-Dr. Alexander Belyakov publishes and speaks on food security issues.
-He is a recent contributor to a special issue of the Journal of Environmental Studies and Sciences on North American food resilience published by the Association for Environmental Studies and Sciences (AESS).
-He presented at 2014 AESS Annual Meeting at Pace University in New York City.
-Dr. Belyakov has successfully expanded on the research of the topic “From Chernobyl to Fukushima: Responses during Nuclear Emergencies and Lessons for Food Security Policies” which was introduced during his session at the Yale Food System Symposium 2013.
+Alexander is a Sustainability Manager at Syrion Corporation in Toronto.
+He is an alumnus of the Sustainability Management program as well as the Food Security program at Ryerson University, Toronto.
+He has taught at Ryerson University and Humber College in Toronto and has done widespread research on food policies, sustainability and communications.
+Alexander Belyakov published and spook on food security issues.
+He is a contributor to a special issue of the Journal of Environmental Studies and Sciences on North American food resilience published by the Association for Environmental Studies and Sciences (AESS).
+Access his article “From Chernobyl to Fukushima: an interdisciplinary framework for managing and communicating food security risks after nuclear plant accidents” here.
+Belyakov presented at 2014 AESS Annual Meeting at Pace University in New York City.
+Belyakov has created a website for his project “From Chernobyl to Fukushima”.
+He also presented at the Yale Food System Symposium.

 Alexander combines his research with extensive international experience.
 His teaching is supplemented with work in international projects with German governmental institutions; United Nations Development Program; USAID; visiting scholarships in the USA and Germany; as well as academic research in sustainability, risk communications, and environmental studies.
 His research interests in food security lie in the areas of food and sustainability, food policies (especially food security policy analysis), as well as emergency management and food security.